If you want to jump right into selling your ecommerce business, Business Exits is a great place to start.

 But you need to keep a level head and avoid an emotional response to certain situations.
 Don’t allow one specific instance to force you into a sale.

-If you woke up this morning and decided to sell your business because you’re feeling overworked or frustrated, I’d urge you to take a step back and evaluate the full scope of your situation.
+If you woke up this morning and decided to sell your business because you’re feeling overworked or frustrated, we’d urge you to take a step back and evaluate the full scope of your situation.

 Don’t expect to list your business for sale today and be done with it by the end of the week.
 One ecommerce brokerage explain the timing for selling an ecommerce business: